-Currently, the city is at Orange, the third level, meaning there is high community spread.
+Currently, the city is at Yellow, the second level, meaning there is medium community spread.
 Learn more about the NYC COVID Alert levels by visiting: www1.nyc.gov/site/doh/covid/covid-19-alert-levels.page.

 What does that mean here at The Center?
-At Orange level:
+At Yellow level:

 If/When the COVID Alert Level for NYC changes, The Center will shift our COVID Safety Protocols, as well.
-For example, if the city were in the Green level, masks would be recommended, but not required, in most spaces at The Center.
+For example, if the city were in the Orange or higer level, masks would be required in all spaces at The Center.
 We will communicate as quickly as we can to staff, group/event leaders, and impacted community members should a change occur.
 Please return to this webpage to check the current COVID Alert Level and related protocols.